es-progress/zephyr/docs/profiles.md

 # Profiles

 As _Profiles_ are the heart of remixing, this part is very important to fully understand.
-This makes this section a bit longer, but don't worry the rest will be nice & easy after this (they are handled by Zephyr). :wink:
+This makes it a bit longer, but don't worry the rest will be nice & easy after this (they are handled by Zephyr after all). :wink:

 ## Introduction

 Zephyr :eight_spoked_asterisk: is merely a framework to organize & apply your local configurations.
 It eliminates manual work but it knows nothing about the actual modifications, customizations and configuration values.
-All of that is contained in configuration profiles.
+All these details are contained in configuration profiles.
 This way we can separate the generalized scripts that do the heavy lifting and the content they manage.

 During [customization](customize.md) you can choose which profile to use, and the system will get customized according to that.
 You can design many "named" profiles and a default one.
 If a configuration value is not specified in the selected profile, it will fallback to the default.
-This allows to have (let's say) different wallpapers on individual machines but your common configs need to be defined only once in the default profile.
+This allows to have (let's say) different wallpapers on individual machines but your shared configs need to be defined only once in the default profile.

 !!! note

     Currently only two levels of profiles are supported: default and other (named).
 No OOP-style profile inheritance is possible.

-You can create either a default profile or just a named one, if that fits, but all configurations (well, actually the ones you want to run) need to be set in at least one of the profiles.
+You can create just a default profile or a named one, if that approach fits, but all configurations (well, actually the ones you want to run) need to be set in at least one of the profiles.

 Zephyr will look for profiles in the `/profiles` directory in the local Git clone (e.g. `DIR_ZEPHYR/profiles`).
 This directory is ignored by Git, so you can freely add your configs, updating Zephyr won't mess up your files.